dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-04-10-Prisoner-Of-The-Mind.md

 header:
      teaser: /assets/images/wiapost/5014-Prisoner-Of-The-Mind.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Prisoner Of The Mind](/assets/images/wiapost/5014-Prisoner-Of-The-Mind.jpg)

-## Prisoner Of The Mind
+# Prisoner Of The Mind

-Namaste,

 When I came to this planet,
 I had a body full of memories but a mind without many memories.